supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/existing_project/README.md

 ### Example 1.
 Existing dataset

 The results are saved to the selected dataset of an existing project.
+If a file already exists in the existing dataset with the same name as the file we want to save to it, the file to be saved will be automatically renamed - the name of the source project will be added as a suffix to its name.

 <table>
 <tr>